snowflakedb/snowflake-cli-action/README.md

 ## Usage

-Snowflake CLI Github Actions streamlines installing and using [Snowflake CLI](https://docs.snowflake.com/developer-guide/snowflake-cli-v2/index) in your CI/CD workflows.
+Snowflake CLI Github Actions streamline installing and using [Snowflake CLI](https://docs.snowflake.com/developer-guide/snowflake-cli-v2/index) in your CI/CD workflows.
 The CLI is installed in isolated way, making sure it won't conflict with dependencies of your project.
 It automatically sets up the input configuration file within the `~/.snowflake/` directory.